 Dr. Liz Legerski is a first-generation college graduate who was born and raised in the Twin Cities of Minnesota.
 She has been teaching at UND since Fall 2010.
 She earned tenure and was promoted to Associate Professor Fall 2017.
+She has served as the Chair of the University Senate from 2020-2021 and as the Faculty Advisor to the North Dakota State Board of Higher Education from 2020-2022.

 Dr. Legerski's research interests include gender, social inequality, and health and social policy.
 She is particularly interested in the way family characteristics, employment opportunities, and social policies shape the lives of low-income and working-class families.